PurpleCloud-MT/General/Solutions/defensive_handbook.md

 * In the `Networking` configuration we can identify that the Key Vault is publicly accessible which should be mitigated.

 ![](https://i.imgur.com/pGK8wH0.png)
-* Monitoring for this resource is not enable but can be done via the diagnostics settings in the next sections.
+* Monitoring for this resource is not enabled but can be done via the diagnostics settings showcased in section "Monitoring".

 ![](https://i.imgur.com/an9rRRq.png)